Is the White House declaring a policy war on California?

 It's not just California that opposes Trump's policies on oil drilling, climate change and immigration.

 Brown reacted to the oil drilling news with a joint statement from governors representing the entire West Coast, which has also legalized recreational marijuana.
 The entire West Coast also voted overwhelmingly against Trump.
-He's the first President in decades not to visit the largest US state during his first year as President.
+He's the first President in decades not to visit the largest by population US state during his first year as President.

 On the other hand, Trump this week also declared a major disaster in California after devastating wildfires that began last year.